williamblair/PSYQ_cplusplus/tuto2/README.md

-The 3d to 2d calculation is done via calls to RotTransPers, which takes a coordinates vector (an x,y,z value) from square_coords, and stores the transformed result in the x,y,z values pointer to by the second arg, in this case our square POLY_G4 primitive values.
+The 3d to 2d calculation is done via calls to RotTransPers, which takes a coordinates vector (an x,y,z value) from square_coords, and stores the transformed result in the x,y values pointer to by the second arg, in this case our square POLY_G4 primitive values.
 This is done 4 times, one for each square coordinate (top left, top right, bottom left, bottom right).